Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees: Preliminaries

 Note that our problem setting differs from prior theoretical works on graph-based semi-supervised learning.
 The classical setting considers a single algorithm and learning the model parameter from a single problem instance.
 We are considering \emph{families of algorithms}, each parameterized by a single hyperparameter, and aiming to learn the best \textit{hyperparameter} across \textit{multiple problem instances}.
-This is comparable to the setting introduced by \cite{balcan2021data}, but they study tuning of the hyperparameters used in creating the graph instead.
 Our setting combines transductive and inductive aspects: each instance has a fixed graph of size $n$ (transductive), but the graphs themselves are drawn from an unknown meta-distribution (inductive).\looseness-1